wiseacre7/amberwisedesigns/animation.md

 # 3D Animation

-This section is for 3D Animation project I have done.
-These were completed in 3DS Max.
+This section is for 3D Animation projects I have done.
+These were completed in 3DS Max during my 3D Animation minor.

 ## Foam Fire Extinguisher
 This clip uses a particle flow for the fire and for the extinghuisher, which extinguishes a burning EWU symbol.